sunriseapps/imagesorcery-mcp/README.md

   - Optional arguments:
     - `output_path` (string): Path to save the output image.
 If not provided, will use input filename with '_cropped' suffix.
   - Returns: string (path to the cropped image)

+- `resize` - Resizes an image using OpenCV.
+  - Required arguments:
+    - `input_path` (string): Path to the input image
+  - Optional arguments:
+    - `width` (integer): Target width in pixels.
+If None, will be calculated based on height and preserve aspect ratio
+    - `height` (integer): Target height in pixels.
+If None, will be calculated based on width and preserve aspect ratio
+    - `scale_factor` (float): Scale factor to resize the image (e.g., 0.5 for half size, 2.0 for double size).
+Overrides width and height if provided
+    - `interpolation` (string): Interpolation method: 'nearest', 'linear', 'area', 'cubic', 'lanczos'.
+Default is 'linear'
+    - `output_path` (string): Path to save the output image.
+If not provided, will use input filename with '_resized' suffix
+  - Returns: string (path to the resized image)

 - `get_metainfo` - Gets metadata information about an image file.
   - Required arguments:
     - `input_path` (string): Path to the input image